-This permit authorizes the Permit Holders, program operators, and their agents for annual take of ESA-listed species, as described in the HGMPs submitted by the operators, and further detailed below and further detailed below.
+This permit authorizes the Permit Holders, program operators, and their agents to take of ESAlisted species on an annual basis as described in the HGMPs submitted by the operators and further detailed below and further detailed below.

 A. Take Limits